livecode/livecode/extensions/widgets/header/docs/guide/guide.md

 # Header Bar Widget
 The header bar widget can be used to allow the user to navigate around your app and take actions, providing a visual structure to your app.
-The widget emulates the iOS Navigation Bar and the Android App Bar.
-If you are working on Mac a header bar widget will be themed like an iOS Navigation Bar, if you are working on Windows or Linux it will be themed like an Android App Bar.
+The widget emulates the iOS navigation bar and the Android app bar.
+If you are working on Mac a header bar widget will be themed like an iOS navigation bar, if you are working on Windows or Linux it will be themed like an Android app bar.

 Windows / Linux / Android